We just reached 30,000 articles on this wiki! 🥳

 • Sources for anything and everything mentioned here.

-• The Duke Nukem Forever™: Balls of Steel Limited Edition Hardcover Strategy Guide contains a lot of art and information about the game that's not on the DNF Meusem, or really accessible easily (as far as I know).
-Try to find a full, clean scan of it online.
+• Both the art book included with the Balls of Steel deluxe edition (and the limited-edition hardcover strategy guide from Prima Games) contain a lot of art and information about the game that's not on the DNF Museum, or really accessible easily (as far as I know).
+Try to find or produce a full, clean scan of them online.

-Where to begin?
-Duke Nukem Forever's 15-year-long development led to it being the butt of many jokes, such as "Forever" referring to the game's development time.
+Where to possibly begin?
+The near 15-year-long development of Duke Nukem Forever led to it being the butt of many jokes, such as "Forever" referring to the game's development time.

 Summarized Development Timeline